foundersandcoders/jwt_workshop/Step3.md

 ```
 *Note*: In order for the transmitted information to be verified, it has to be digitally signed.
 JWTs can be signed using a secret (with HMAC algorithm) or a public/private key pair using RSA.

-If you then `base64UrlEncode` (this is not a built-in JavaScript function) the header json object, you get the string `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9` for the first part of the JWT.
+If you then `base64UrlEncode` (this is not a built-in JavaScript function) the header JSON object, you get the string `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9` for the first part of the JWT.

 ### 2) Create payload (bulk of information) using encoding

 - encoded
 - the length of the payload is proportional to the amount of data you store in the token
 It can contain reserved, public and private claims (i.e. statements about different entities such as the user and additional metadata).

 *Example (JSON object - remove comments before using)*